alanng10/class-lang/Docue/Article/Single/a.md

 Single compiler modules have infra to generate refer binary.
 The refer binary can refer to custom made machine code binary.
 This is enough element to interface to external.

+Single compiler does not optimize output.
+This is enough element to do any process class system module making.